RedRubiksCube/project1/README.md

 1. Was there a rise in CO2 emissions in the United States based on the data we can find and collect?
 2. Was there a rise in natural disasters?
 3. With the data we collected, is there a rise in financial damages from natural disaster
+4. Can we predict future costs of Natural Disasters 5, 10, and 15 years into the future?